Back to National Guide

 Adelaide-Specific Considerations

-Adelaide's established suburbs, including Unley, Burnside, Norwood, Prospect, and Colonel Light Gardens, are heavily planted with mature fig trees, gum trees, and ornamental species.
-These trees were planted decades ago when sewer pipes were vitrified clay with cement mortar joints.
-The root systems have had 40 to 60 years to find and exploit every weakened joint.
+Mature street trees and root intrusion.
+Adelaide's established suburbs, including Unley, Burnside, Norwood, Prospect, Walkerville, and Colonel Light Gardens, are heavily planted with mature fig trees, gum trees, and ornamental species.
+Many of these trees were planted 40–60+ years ago when sewer pipes were vitrified clay with cement mortar joints.
+The root systems have had decades to find and exploit every weakened joint.
 In these suburbs, tree root intrusion is the single most common cause of sewer blockages.
-Clearing roots provides temporary relief, but unless the pipe is repaired or relined, re-blockage within 12 to 18 months is typical.
+Clearing roots provides temporary relief (typically 30–60 minutes of jetting), but unless the pipe is repaired or relined, re-blockage within 12–18 months is typical.
+The double effect of reactive clay (opening joints) and aggressive roots (exploiting those joints) makes Adelaide one of the most challenging cities for long-term drain maintenance.

+SA Water boundary.
 Report main sewer blockages to SA Water on 1300 883 121.
 Blockages affecting multiple properties or causing overflow at the SA Water maintenance shaft are SA Water's responsibility.
 Your private sewer connection from the house to the SA Water main is your responsibility to maintain.
 SA Water can provide a sewer service diagram showing where your private connection meets the main.
+Stormwater drainage is a separate system managed by local councils and the SA EPA.

 Hiring a Licensed Plumber in SA